GabrieleEffgen/transformationlab/cases/01-product-availability-transformation/README.md

 ## 3. Diagnostic Approach

-The assessment would combine:
+The assessment combined:

-- End-to-end supply chain mapping
+- End-to-end supply chain and production mapping in order to indentify gaps
 - Demand forecast accuracy review
-- Inventory segmentation and policy audit
+- Inventory segmentation and policy audit systematically and physically.
-- Root-cause analysis of stockout events
+- Root-cause analysis of stockout events, but algo looking the whole picture of each case.
 - Capability and governance assessment
 - Financial value-leakage analysis
 - Risk and change-readiness evaluation